 The outlook has greatly improved in recent years.
 Deaths from breast cancer are now at the lowest ever in 40 years.
 This is mainly due to the improvements in the treatment of breast cancer.
 The outlook is best in those who are diagnosed when the cancer is still small and has not spread.
 More breast cancers are also now being diagnosed and treated at an early stage.
 In general, the more advanced the cancer (the more it has spread) then the less chance that treatment will be curative.

 The treatment of cancer is a developing area of medicine.
 New treatments continue to be developed and the information on outlook above is very general.
 The specialist who knows your case can give more accurate information about your particular outlook and how well your type and stage of cancer is likely to respond to treatment.

 Screening for breast cancer

 Women in the UK aged between 50 and 70 are invited to have a routine mammography every three years.
-This is gradually being extended to 47-73 year-old women.
+This is gradually being extended to women aged 47-73.